 - Learn about the principle of the conservation of angular momentum.
 Watch, as one of your students is selected to demonstrate the "skater's spin."
 See what happens when she stretches her arms out and what happens as she brings her arms into her chest.
 Will she spin faster or slower?

 - See what happens when a beautiful, long stem rose is dipped into a thermos of liquid nitrogen.

 - Marvel at a "fire tornado" and learn about the physics behind this fascinating phenomenon.

 - Learn about energy through our Van de Graff machine and our Tesla Coil!

-** There is an additional fee for Phantastic Physics Phenomena.
-Please contact us for details.
+Note: There is an additional fee for Phantastic Physics Phenomena.

-OUR PLANETARIUM COMFORTABLY SEATS 59 PEOPLE.
-If your group exceeds 59, we suggest that you pair your visit to our Planetarium with the Phantastic Physics Phenomena.
-While half of your group is in the planetarium, the other half will be watching physics demos, and then we'll switch.
+Our planetarium comfortably seats 60 people.
+If your group exceeds this, we suggest that you pair your visit to our planetarium with the Phantastic Physics Phenomena.
+While half of your group is in the planetarium, the other half will be watching physics demos and then we'll switch.